silent-j/Airbnb-Data-Analysis/README.md

 The blog post can be found on Medium.com here: []

-For this project, I sought out to answer some basic questions about the AirBnB data.
+For this project, I sought out to answer the following questions about the AirBnB data for Barcelona, Madrid, and Valencia:

-1. What features of an Airbnb listing influence the listing price in popular Spanish cities (Barcelona, Madrid, Valencia?
+1. How does pricing compare among all 3 cities throughout the year?
+Can we identify a 'peak' season of prices?

-2. Are there features unique to each city (eg. specific neighbourhoods) which influence prices?
+2. Where are the highest average listing prices in each city?

-  Sub-question: are there are any features found in all 3 cities that are more important in one city than the others?
+3. What features of an AirBnB listing influence price for major cities in Spain?

-3. What is the distribution of average listing prices for each city throughout the year?
+4. Are there features that influence price differently for each city?

-  Sub-questions: can we identify a 'peak' season for each city?
-Is this season the same for all three?
+The first two questions will be answered through descriptive statistics and appropriate visualizations.
+The third and fourth questions will involve a Linear Regression model, which will be chosen from the Scikit-Learn Library.